Empowering Girls. Transforming Communities. Securing the Future.

 Girls Protection Program

-GEPaN is currently implementing this project.
-We are implementing throughout the Longido District's four divisions.
-The goal of the Stop Child Marriage Campaign is to allow girls to experience childhood and to seek educational opportunities.
+This was a scale up of the project GEPaN Implemented in 2021.
+We implemented in four divisions in Longido District.
+The goal of the Stop Child Marriage Campaign was to allow girls to experience childhood and access educational opportunities.

 • 07/02/2022 06:00 AM - 12/15/2022 09:53 AM